A fun twist on the standard apple crisp, this apple crisp with ginger is going to delight your taste buds and have you coming back for more and more!

 About this Apple Crisp with Ginger

 Yup, with ginger!
-This is a fun twist on traditional apple crisp that keeps it true to its authentic character, but tells the eater immediately that this isn’t your basic apple crisp.
+This is a fun twist on traditional apple crisp that keeps it true to its authentic character but tells the eater immediately that this isn’t your basic apple crisp.
 (Again, no disrespect to basic apple crisp; I think we’ve already established that I’m a fan.)

 This recipe adds freshly grated ginger root to the filling.
 Fresh ginger packs a flavor punch; you don’t have to use much of it to taste it.
-If you lean more toward traditional apple crisp, try substituting a teaspoon of homemade apple pie spice for the fresh ginger and cinnamon in this recipe.

 The crisp topping is perfectly….crispy, for lack of a better word.
 It’s so simple: oats, flour, brown sugar, butter, and spices.